BESTenergytrade/simply/doc/source/matching_strategies.rst

 The following example scenario is used to illustrate the functioning of the matching mechanisms used across the simply matching algorithms.
 The scenario consists of a basic network of 5 actors across 2 clusters.
 Actors 0 and 4 are in Cluster 0 and Actors 1, 2, and 3 are in Cluster 1.
 There is a +1 grid-fee in-between the Cluster 0 and 1.
-Matches made between clusters therefore incur an additional cost of +1.
+Matches made between clusters, therefore, incur an additional cost of +1.

 Network